ChangChunHe/get_convex_cluster/README.md

 # This code aims to generate convex clusters

  Python convex_clusters

 ---

-Those called convex clusters looks like the structures below -![This is a convex cluster containing 61 atoms] [1] -[1]: ./61_1.png
+Those called convex clusters looks like the structures below.
+Obviously, there will be a set of convex cluster containing 61 atoms, but how to get those structures?
+This code is aiming to solve the problem.
+![This is a convex cluster containing 61 atoms][1]
+  [1]: ./61_1.png

   ---
   Exmaple:
 ```python
 import main_fun